California State Polytechnic University

 - 10.6 Event Staff Directions

-- In accordance with California Vehicle Code section 21100.3, it is unlawful to willfully disobey the lawful order, signal, or direction of any traffic officer or attendant staffing the event parking area.
+- In accordance with CVC Section 21100.3, it is unlawful to willfully disobey the lawful order, signal, or direction of any traffic officer or attendant staffing the event parking area.
+In accordance with Transportation and Parking Services Code 14.5, failure to obey event staff directions may result in criminal prosecution.

 Back to top